 We backpacked this popular loop over three days with our kids when they were young, camping at Upper Paintbrush the first night and North Fork Cascade the second, and seeing moose in Cascade Canyon; I’ve also dayhiked it.
 It can be hiked in either direction—and the Paintbrush side is steeper and more strenuous whether going up or down it.
 But by going counter-clockwise, you enjoy a steady view of the Grand Teton looming high above the North Fork of Cascade Canyon; and you finish down Cascade Canyon, where most of the group can avoid the final slog through the woods and take the boat shuttle across Jenny Lake—with in-your-face views of the peaks—while someone hikes the last 45 minutes to retrieve the car at String Lake.

-Click here now to get my e-guide to this beginner-friendly backpacking trip in Grand Teton National Park.
+Click here now to get my expert e-guide to this beginner-friendly backpacking trip in Grand Teton National Park.

-The Heart of Yosemite National Park
+The Magnificent Heart of Yosemite

 Distance: 37.2 miles (shorter options)